 Q: There were reports that there were some issues related to Zoom installation problems on Macs.
 Is installing Zoom on Macs safe?

 A: An earlier version of the Zoom installer for Mac OS performed some tasks without permission.
 This approach potentially made it possible for malware to access the system undetected.
 Zoom updated their installers to fix the problem.
 Apple also made changes to prevent old installers from causing problems when they were still in use.

 Q: There were reports that there were problems with Zoom exposing user credentials through chat.
 Has this issue been addressed?

 A: An earlier version of Zoom included an issue related to chat in windows.
 This was fixed by Zoom shortly after it was reported.

 Q: How does UserTesting transmit and store Live Conversation data and files?

-A: We use industry best practices to protect the audio and video as it moves across the internet from participants to Zoom and from Zoom to the UserTesting platform.
+A: We use industry best practices to protect the audio and video as it moves across the internet from contributors to Zoom and from Zoom to the UserTesting platform.
 All transmissions are encrypted using industry-standard protocols (TLS 1.2 or greater).
 And the recorded video and audio are encrypted at rest as well using industry-standard encryption (AES-256).

 Q: Where can I learn more about Zoom security?